 |

-i.e. how complex architectures self-organize from a swarm of heterogeneous
+architectures that self-organize from a swarm of heterogeneous

 |